midtown-ai/glossary/glossary/c.md

  ~ A stack of convoluted images (one per kernel filter)

+ The goal of a convolutional layer is filtering!

  The output of a convolutional layer is a stack of convoluted images (stack of images convoluted with each [image filter])

  In a CNN, each layer tries to recognize different patterns (i.e. extract features).